 Here is how the movie clip began:

 I saw a close up shot of the roots of a tree surrounded, as one would expect, by some fertile soil.
 At this point, I have no idea what kind of tree it is so I sit and wait for the movie in my mind to progress.
 I then see an empty hand come into the frame and scoop out a large handful of soil away from the roots leaving one of the roots totally exposed.
 Then I saw another hand come in and scoop out, yet, another huge handful of soil leaving even more of the roots exposed.
 I then began to see the roots become dry and brittle.
 The trunk began to shrivel and the tree was obviously struggling to survive.
 The movie clip in my head then zoomed out showing me that this would have been a fruit tree but because so much soil had been removed, the tree was not only providing no fruit, it was dying.
 Then the cliff notes came and brought it all home for me.
-This fruit tree and its lack of soil was an analogy about money.
+This fruit tree and its lack of soil was an analogy about money, time, and/or energy.

 Any farmer will tell you that you have to take care of the root system of a tree, or any plant for that matter, for the tree to remain healthy.
 If you keep the soil moist and nourished, the root system will thrive and you will have a gorgeous, healthy fruit tree that will provide a ton of fruit.
 We have an apple tree in our backyard and when apple season hits, we have more apples than we know what to do with.
 We can't eat them all ourselves so we give the extra apples to neighbors, family and friends and share the spoils of our fruit tree.
 Not for one second do we think that our apple tree would do so well if we were to rob it of all its soil.
 Our tree would struggle and there wouldn't be any fruit to enjoy ourselves, let alone to share.
 We can all wrap our heads around this idea - healthy trees with nutrient-rich soil generate a lot of fruit.